Duma Boko: Presidency

 During his 2024 campaign, Boko pledged to diversify the country's economy away from resource extraction, and raise wages, students' allowances, and pensions.
 As president, Boko stated his intention to granting temporary work and residence permits to undocumented Zimbabweans and renegotiate economic agreements with De Beers regarding Botswana's diamond industry.

 In his first State of the Nation Address in November 2024, Boko said that his government would push for increased investment into solar energy, medicinal cannabis and industrial hemp.
 He also announced engagements with Elon Musk to extend affordable internet access nationwide through Starlink.
 In March 2025, Boko attended the launch of Botswana's first satellite, BOTSAT-1, into space.
 The launch took place from SpaceX facilities in California, USA.

-On 25 August 2025, Boko declared a nationwide public health emergency due to the ongoing medical crisis caused by the shortages of medicine and supplies in hospitals caused by budget shortfalls and reduction of aid from the United States.
+On 7 August 2025, Boko joined the Advisory Board of the Global Center on Adaptation.
+On 25 August 2025, Boko declared a nationwide public health emergency due to the 2025 medical crisis caused by the shortages of medicine and supplies in hospitals caused by budget shortfalls and reduction of aid from the United States.
+Following the crisis, Duma Boko stated that the country's healthcare system would see numerous reforms to prevent a similar crisis from happening in the future.
+Reforms included a restructuring of the national medicines procurement body, the expansion of public medicine, and the creation of a national health intelligence centre.
+Additionally, Boko stated that the African Continental Free Trade Area would help expand regional pharmaceutical industries.

+In September 2026, Boko invited Haitham bin Tariq of Oman for a two-day State Visit to Botswana from 16 to 17 September 2026.
+The visit came at the invitation of President Boko and focused on strengthening bilateral cooperation and expanding economic ties between the two countries.
+Official talks covered a range of sectors including trade and investment, minerals and mining, energy, infrastructure, agriculture, tourism and health.
+The visit formed part of broader efforts to strengthen relations between African countries and partners in the Gulf and wider Middle East.

+Foreign policy

+Shortly after his election, Boko said he favoured an even-handed, neutral foreign policy, citing Switzerland as a model, while pursuing more disruptive change on domestic matters.
+In January 2025, Boko and Chinese leader Xi Jinping exchanged congratulatory messages marking the 50th anniversary of diplomatic relations between Botswana and China.